Bryan De La Cruz Player Props: Marlins vs. Yankees

-Bryan De La Cruz -- hitting .237 with three doubles, two home runs, four walks and two RBI in his past 10 games -- will be in action for the Miami Marlins against the New York Yankees, with Michael King on the hill, on August 12 at 4:10 PM ET.
+The Miami Marlins, including Bryan De La Cruz (hitting .231 in his past 10 games, with three doubles, two home runs, three walks and two RBI), battle starter Gerrit Cole and the New York Yankees at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the Yankees.

 Bryan De La Cruz Game Info & Props vs. the Yankees